Gior26/gazebo_ros_batteries/README.md

-This repository contains small modifications to use the [original plugin](https://github.com/nilseuropa/gazebo_ros_battery) to work with ROS2 Humble.
+This repository contains small modifications to use the [original plugin](https://github.com/nilseuropa/gazebo_ros_battery) with ROS2 Humble.

 # Gazebo-ROS battery plugin